Legacy Migration

 The legacy database used Latin-1.
 The new system uses UTF-8.
 Customer names with accented characters break.
 Foreign key relationships that should exist but do not, because the legacy system never enforced referential integrity.

-Build a quarantine table for records that fail transformation.
-Do not skip them silently.
-Every quarantined record needs manual review before the migration is considered complete.
 Migration is the one opportunity you get to fix years of data quality decay.
 Deduplicate customer records.
 Standardise address formats.
-Tighten nullable fields that should have been required from the start.
-Fill in orphaned foreign keys or archive the orphans deliberately.
+Tighten nullable fields that should have been required from the start, and fill in orphaned foreign keys or archive the orphans deliberately.
 You will never have a better reason to clean the data than "we are moving it to a new home."

 Dual-write and shadow reads